 Essential requirements include:

-1. Installation of RDP software on your Raspberry Pi.
+1. Downloading of RDP software on your Raspberry Pi.

-2. An RDP application installed on your Android device.
+2. An RDP application that must be necessarily pre-installed on your Android device.

 sudo apt update